Configure RBAC in the Control Plane

 Manage organization access

-In the Redpanda Cloud Console, the Organization IAM page lists your organization’s existing users and service accounts and their associated roles.
-You can edit a user’s access, invite new users, and create service accounts.
-When you add a user, you define their permissions with role binding.
-Service accounts are assigned the Admin role for all resources in the organization.
+In the Redpanda Cloud Console, the Organization IAM page lists your organization’s users and service accounts and their assigned roles.
+You can invite users, create service accounts, and edit access for existing accounts.
+When you add a user or service account, you assign permissions through role bindings.

 • Organization